srevinU/flutter_app_1/README.md

 # flutter_application_1
 First flutter project application.
-The application aims to manage list of contact with categoris.
+The application aims to manage list of contact with categories.

 ## Details info:
 ### Frontend: